coolandcodes/CodeSplinta/.third-party-script/README.md

 Also, **browser extension** can start causing all manner of [policy violation errors to be reported](https://stackoverflow.com/questions/32336860/why-would-i-get-a-csp-violation-for-the-blocked-uri-about) to be repoted albiet unexpectedly.
 The side-effect can pile up pretty fast and begin to inflict pain in the development process.

 So, having worked with CSP directives (in sizeable manner of mixes) myself, I began to try to figure out a way to do more things in a way that side-steps all the unintended side effects.
-So I came around coding up a "polyfill" for CSP
+So I came around coding up a "polyfill" for CSP.

+Also, **Observability** on the frontend is becoming a thing (a BIG thing).
+THis library wishes to collect information crtical to user behavior and tendencies.
+This will be powered by services like *TrackJS* , *LogRocket* and the opensource package *PerfumeJS*.

 ### More Motivation (CSP Cross-Browser Issues / Trusted Types Debate)